MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 | Webinars | - Up to 1,000<br>- Increased limits with [View-only](view-only-meeting-experience.md) capabilities coming soon. |- Participants up to 1,000 have fully interactive capabilities.<br> - Audience interaction configurable.<br> - Can specify presenters. | Yes |
 | Live events | Up to 20,000** |- Broadcast to large audiences. <br>- Moderated Q&A for audience interaction. <br> - Can specify producers and presenters, including external presenters.<br>- Supports more advanced production capabilities. | No |

-*The usual 10,000 is increased to 20,000 through December 31, 2022.
+*The usual 10,000 is increased to 20,000 through June 30, 2023.

-**The usual 10,000 is increased to 20,000 through December 31, 2022.
+**The usual 10,000 is increased to 20,000 through June 30, 2023.
 You can schedule even greater numbers with live events in Yammer and/or Microsoft Stream.
 For more information, see [Live events across Microsoft 365](/stream/live-event-m365).
 Note that events over 20,000 attendees require the [Live Events Assistance Program](/stream/live-events-assistance).

 Note that NDI is fully supported in meetings, webinars, and live events, allowing you to produce the broadcast by using tools such as OBS and Wirecast.
 For more information, see [Use NDI® technology in Microsoft Teams](use-ndi-in-meetings.md).